If you are building your first rifle or even your tenth rifle, you may think the bolt carrier group is one of the easier choices you’ll have to make.

 Choosing your bolt carrier group can be a confusing task, with phrases like Full-Auto (FA), or the variety of material types, and acronyms like MPI.

 Do not fear!

 We are here to help you decode the mysterious language of bolt carrier groups.
-Things can get a little confusing with all the terminology and differing opinions from so called experts.
+Things can get a little confusing with all the terminology and differing opinions from so-called experts.

 Semi-Auto Bolt Carrier Groups

-We’re going to start by looking at some of the terminology you’ll see thrown around regarding bolt carrier groups, and then we’re going to dive into my favorite BCGs from each category.
+We’re going to start by looking at some of the terminologies you’ll see thrown around regarding bolt carrier groups, and then we’re going to dive into my favorite BCGs from each category.
 Let’s get to it.

-Note: If you aren’t totally sure where your bolt carrier group fits in the overall scheme of things, check out our AR-15 Upper Building Guide to make sure you know exactly where everything goes.
+Note: If you aren’t totally sure where your bolt carrier group fits into the overall scheme of things, check out our AR-15 Upper Building Guide to make sure you know exactly where everything goes.